pereznetworks/TD-Project8/README.md

         a web server with live reload:
           - run the clean then build task,
           - a watchFiles task, monitoring src files for changes
-          - a simple http development server, uses ./dist folder ar root
+          - a simple http development server, uses ./dist folder as root
           - watchFiles may detect changes and runs associated tasks, if so, web server is restarted